-Essentially, anxiety in children tends to manifest as negative behaviors that you may have glimpsed briefly in the past but that are becoming noticeable, consistent and intense.
+Essentially, anxiety in children tends to manifest as negative behaviors that you may have glimpsed briefly in the past but are becoming noticeable, consistent and intense.
 Over time, these behaviors can become frustrating to parents who feel unable to handle these newly arising attitudes, and don't know how to deal with children that are not responding to punishment, yelling, or to any other methods that were once effective.

 Unfortunately, mental health disorders like anxiety don't have a minimum age requirement.
 These disorders can be difficult and traumatizing both for the children who experience them and for their parents.
-Additionally, dealing with disorders like anxiety in children is even more tricky than usual because, often times, it may be hard to figure out if your child is suffering from anxiety or from another condition.
+Additionally, dealing with disorders like anxiety in children is even more tricky than usual because, oftentimes, it may be hard to figure out if your child is suffering from anxiety or from another condition.
 In children, the symptoms of mental health disorders like anxiety often overlap with symptoms of other disorders, and it can be very easy to mistake anxiety for a learning disability or an attention deficit disorder.

-For example, your child may think that they are not good at math: each day when it's time for a math lesson, your child may complain of a stomachache in anticipation.
+For example, your child may think that they are not good at math: each day when it's time for a math lesson, your child may complain of stomachache in anticipation.
 They may ask to go to the school nurse, and then miss the lesson and struggle to complete the worksheets that are sent home for homework.
-Anxiety can look like your child is struggling with a particular subject, but it is the thought that they can't do math that leads to losing out on instruction, rather than a true learning disability.
+Anxiety can look like your child is struggling with a particular subject, but it is the thought that they can't do the math that leads to losing out on instruction, rather than a true learning disability.

-Similarly, being preoccupied with thoughts can also look like a focus issue, but your child may be internally occupied and instead worrying about their safety or the safety of their family.
+Similarly, being preoccupied with thoughts can also look like a focus issue, but your child may be internally occupied and worrying about their safety or the safety of their family.
 A child with anxiety may be internally experiencing fear of being called on or criticized.

 Anxiety and ADHD, at times, often look very much like each other, and it takes a discerning eye to figure out which one it is.
 And, to complicate things further, sometimes there can be a little bit of both.